Family Violence Reforms

 In addition, the Central Information Point allows representatives from Court Services Victoria, Victoria Police, Corrections and the Department of Health and Human Services to consolidate critical information about perpetrators of family violence into a single report for designated frontline workers.

 In April 2019, the state government released Everybody Matters: Inclusion and Equity Statement, a 10-year statement that supports Ending Family Violence: Victoria’s Plan for Change to build an inclusive, safe, responsive and accountable family violence system for all Victorians.
 The Statement ‘will guide a more inclusive, safe and responsive system for more people, regardless of gender, ability, sexual orientation, sex, ethnicity, religion, age or mental health’.

 Building from Strength: 10-year Industry Plan for Family Violence Prevention and Response outlines the Victorian Government’s vision and plan for those workforces that work to prevent and respond to family violence.

 Building from Strength focuses on four key areas: a system that works together; building prevention and response capability across the system; strengthening the specialist workforces; and workforce health and wellbeing.

 Strengthening the Foundations: First Rolling Action Plan 2019-22 is the first of three Rolling Action Plans that work towards achieving the long-term vision for the workforces that intersect with family violence as outlined in the 10-year Industry plan.

 The focus of the Free from Violence: Victoria’s strategy is on preventing two overlapping and related forms of violence: family violence and violence against women.

 The strategy guides primary prevention – preventing violence before it starts by focusing on settings where inequality and violent behaviour are shaped.

-Find out more about Preventing Violence against Women in the northern metropolitan region.
+Find out more about Preventing Gender-Based Violence in the northern metropolitan region.